IrwenXYZ/TM-WSSS-GSX-Profile/README.md

 ## IMPORTANT NOTES
 2. Please enable "Automated reposition" in GSX settings.
 3. Not all pushback procedures might be true to life.
-If you have any reference for procedures that can be improved to be more real to life, please open an issue on Github.
+If you have any reference for procedures that can be improved to be more real to life, please open an issue on Github (https://github.com/IrwenXYZ/TM-WSSS-GSX-Profile).

 ## Flying in or out of WSSS?
 Take note of the following!
 Singapore Aerodrome Resources (https://linktr.ee/sinvacc)